-Victor Orozco is an Economist with the Development Impact Evaluation (DIME) unit of the World Bank’s Development Research Group.
-His research focuses on mechanisms to promote behavior change and includes several impact evaluations in the areas of HIV/AIDS, maternal and child health, gender-based violence, and environment.
-He recently launched the DIME research program on Mass Media and Entertainment-Education, the intentional use of entertainment programming to promote norm-shifting and behavior change for development impact.
-Before joining DIME, Victor worked at the World Bank's Independent Evaluation Group focusing on thematic and process evaluations.
-He holds a Master’s in Public Policy and Economics from Princeton University and is currently pursuing a PhD in Social Intervention at Oxford University.
+Victor Orozco is an Economist with the Development Impact Evaluation (DIME) unit of the World Bank.
+His research focuses on mechanisms to promote behavior change and includes several impact evaluations in the areas of health, education, gender and environment.
+He recently launched the DIME research program on Mass Media and Entertainment-Education.
+Before joining DIME, Victor worked at the World Bank's Independent Evaluation Group and the Statistics Division of the Jalisco State Ministry of Economy (Mexico).
+He holds a Master’s in Public Policy and Economics from Princeton University and a PhD in Social Intervention and Evaluation from Oxford University.

 This paper explores cognitive and behavioural constraints identified in the behavioural economics literature and how interventions have successfully accounted for these constraints in their design to increase demand for services and positive habit formation.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?